Accessing Public Records

-The purpose of the California Public Records Act (PRA) is to promote “access to information concerning the conduct of the people’s business is a fundamental and necessary right of every person in this state.”
-(California Government Code Section 6250) In providing access, the PRA remains mindful of individual privacy rights.
+The purpose of the California Public Records Act (CPRA) is to promote “access to information concerning the conduct of the people’s business is a fundamental and necessary right of every person in this state.”
+(California Government Code Section 6250)

-- Any person may submit a PRA request.
+- Any person may submit a CPRA request.

 - The request does not need to identify an exact record, but should be sufficiently precise to permit the University to locate the records.
 The request should be specific and focused and should not be unduly burdensome.